softScheck/scff/README.md

 ### AWS account creation and configuration

 Because the only Cloud provider currently supported by sCFF is Amazon, an AWS account is required.
 You can create one at <https://aws.amazon.com>
 Once, finished you need to export your key_id and the corresponding aws_secrect_key aswell.
-It is recommended not to export the root keys, but to use and export an IAM with the minimal set of required permissions (scff requires the EC2 policies) instead.
+It is recommended not to export the root keys and instead to create and export an IAM with the minimal set of required permissions (scff requires the EC2 policies).

 Add the keys to the file .aws/credentials like that
 ```ini